-We are committed to continuous improvement and do everything we can to ensure anybody affected by our work is kept safe, both during our operations and into the future.
-We operate a Health and Safety system and are certified to the ISO 18001 standard accreditation for Occupational Health and Safety Assessment.
-This enables us to underpin our internal management system and assist with driving regular performance reviews and improving our processes and procedures.
+We are committed to continual improvement and do everything we can to ensure that any persons that may be impacted by our works are kept safe, both during our operations and into the future.
+We maintain a robust a Health and Safety management system and are certified to ISO 45001 certification for Occupational Health and Safety with several other supporting accreditations in place. (perhaps add a link to the accreditations page?).These accreditations provide us with a core system that underpins and enhances our robust policies, processes and procedures.

 When it comes to looking after our own people, we have a programme in place that provides all employees with high quality safety training tailored to our business workstreams.
-We also enable employees to undertake core training when on the move, covering health and safety essentials such as Working at Heights and Asbestos Awareness.
-Delivered via our Learning Management System (LMS), an e-learning system from the Sureserve Academy (see below), this is always supported by instructor-led training.
+We also enable employees to undertake core training when on the move, covering Health and Safety essentials such as Manual Handling, Working at Heights and Asbestos Awareness via the Online Academy moodle app.